michael2012z/BitBible/markdown/KJV/files/Dan.md

 30. In that night was Belshazzar the king of the Chaldeans slain.

-31. And Darius the Median took the kingdom, being about threescore and two years old.being…: Chaldee, he as the son of, etcabout: or, now
+31. And Darius the Median took the kingdom, being about threescore and two years old.

 ## Daniel 6